thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-10-mqtt-web-application-using-javascript-and-websockets.md

 #### JS: Writing the `startConnect` function

-No that we have the required variables we can begin writing the code for the MQTT subscription.
+Now that we have the required variables we can begin writing the code for the MQTT subscription.
 The first thing we should do is generate a _client ID_ value.
-This can essentially be any string of characters and/or numbers, but **it must be unique**.
+This can essentially be any string of characters and/or numbers but **it must be unique**.
 We can simply leverage the `Math.random` function to generate a random number and concatenate it to a string value of `"clientID_"`.
 This will result in something like: `clientID-62`.

 {% highlight javascript %}
 // Generate a random client ID clientID = "clientID_" + parseInt(Math.random() * 100);
 {% endhighlight %}

 We now have all the information required to connect to the MQTT broker: 1) The hostname/IP address; 2) The port number; and 3) The random clientID string.
 We can call the `Paho.MQTT.Client` method using these three variables.
-To make sure we are passing and integer as the port number, simple intcast the variable `port` using `Number(port)`.
+To make sure we are passing an integer as the port number, simple intcast the variable `port` using `Number(port)`.

 {% highlight javascript %}
 // Initialize new Paho client connection client = new Paho.MQTT.Client(host, Number(port), clientID);
 {% endhighlight %}

 After the connection to the MQTT broker has been specified and the `client` object created, we can set the callback handlers for the client.
-These functions will be called if something goes wrong; for example, if the connection to the MQTT broker is lost, or when a MQTT message has arrived.
+These functions will be called if something goes wrong; for example, if the connection to the MQTT broker is lost, or when an MQTT message has arrived.
 We will write these functions later.

 {% highlight javascript %}
 // Set callback handlers